qBioTurin/SIR/ReadME.md

 - Dirac (representated inside the GUI like I[a])
 - Truncated exponential (representated inside the GUI like TruncatedExp[a])

+The only solver that can handle, for now, the non exponential general transition is the Stochastic Simulation Alghoritm (SSA), using the model analysis as follows (having generated the proper solver file):

+    model.analysis(solver_fname = "./SIR_generalFN.solver",
+                   solver_type = "SSA",
+                   n_run = 500,
+                   parallel_processors = 2,
+                   f_time = 7*10, # weeks
+                   s_time = 1
+    )

 ### Sensitivity analysis